 Essentially, you are more likely to remember stories that made you happy, just as much as tales that made you sad.
 Considering this, it is imperative to create images that induce strong emotions such as happiness, excitement, loneliness, sadness and darkness, among others.

 Notably, evoking emotions is easy and challenging in equal measure.
-For instance, you create a feeling of happiness by shooting a photo of someone smiling.
+For instance, you create a feeling of happiness by shooting a photo of your kids smiling.
 However, a forced smile might create an entirely different story than the one you planned for in the first place.

 Aim for Variety

 Besides introducing original ideas to your photo stories, you should also aim for variety in order to stimulate the imagination of your viewers.
 Focusing on the same themes, backgrounds, and images will not tell the whole story.

 Ideally, you should try out different shots and add a variety of dramatic effects to achieve the correct mood.
 You can choose from portrait shots, wide shots, close-up shots to detailed shots to captivate and engage your audience.

 Visual storytelling does not involve words.
 However, this does not mean that your photos should not have a voice.
 Believe it or not.
 Every photograph has a voice, only heard by the viewer.
 Considering this, you should strive to craft a unique visual voice that not only highlights the important elements of your story, but also augurs well with your audience, psychologically.

 Start by asking yourself why you take photos in the first place, and what story you would want to convey through these images.
 By answering these questions, you will be able to understand and create your unique voice and point of view in photography.

 Form a Chronological Narrative Structure